DAVED: Data Acquisition via Experimental Design for Data Markets: Setup and Limitations of Prior Methods

+\textbf{Folly of Relying on Validation Data.} In most data valuation methods, e.g. Data Shapley~\cite{ghorbani2019data}, the value of data is evaluated using a labeled validation set $Z^{\val} = \{(x_j^{\val},y_j^{\val})\}_{j=1}^{n_{\val}}$.
+Implicitly, these methods assume that the known $Z^{\val}$ is drawn from the same distribution as the unknown $Z^{\test}$.
+Then using this validation data, scores $(s_1, \dots, s_n)$ are assigned to the training datapoints $Z^{\train}$.
+For two datapoints $i,j \in \train$, the score $s_i > s_j$ if the datapoint $i$ is more valuable than $j$~\cite{park2023trak,jiang2023opendataval}.
+More concretely, $s_i > s_j$ implies that training with $i$ would lead to a smaller validation loss than if $j$ was used instead.
+Thus, these scores can used to select the most valuable datapoints.

+However, note that we used the validation dataset to compute the scores.
+Thus, selecting the top-k scores results in implicitly minimizing the validation loss i.e., all validation-based data valuation schemes implicitly optimize the following proxy loss

-However, this approach heavily relies on the quantity and quality of the validation dataset.
-In fact, we have the following minimax lower bound. \begin{boxedtheorem} Let $w^*$ denote the solution of Problem~\eqref{eq:platform_obj} and let $\hat w$ denote the solution of Problem~\eqref{eq:data_shapley_opt}.
-Suppose $\D_X$ is supported on $B_R^d$ (zero-centered ball with radius $R$ in $\R^d$) and $l$ is square loss, then there exist numerical constants, $c_1,c_2,c_3$, such that:\\ (i) With probability at least $1-\exp\left(-c_1 n_{\val}/R^2\right)$,
+This approach heavily relies on the quantity and quality of the validation dataset in order to generalize to the actual test dataset.
+In fact, we have the following minimax lower bound even when restricting ourselves to simple linear models. \begin{boxedtheorem}[Informal version of \Cref{thm:data-shapley-formal}] Let $\mathbf{w}^\ast$ denote the solution of our original problem~\eqref{eq:platform_obj} and $\mathbf{\hat w}$ solve~\eqref{eq:data_shapley_opt}.
+Suppose that all our data $Z^{\train}, Z^{\val}, Z^{\test}$ are drawn i.i.d. from some distribution $\D_{X,Y}$ where $\D_{X}$ is supported on $B_R^d$ (zero-centered ball with radius $R$ in $\R^d$), and $Y = \theta^\top X + \varepsilon$ where $\varepsilon$ is independent zero-meaned noise with variance $\sigma^2$.
+For any training algorithm, when the number of training data is sufficiently large, with high probability,